HMZElidrissi/Store-Manager-Laravel/README.md

 # Store Management System - Laravel

 ## Project Description

-Adidas is introducing an internal authentication and management system.
 This system provides an interface for administrators and sellers to efficiently manage products, categories, clients, and sales.
-The goal is to maintain a high level of customer service quality.
+Also a system to manage permissions for each type of user is implemented.

 ## Key Features

 ### CRUD for Entities
 - **Categories**: Create, update, and delete categories.
 - **Products**: Manage products with details such as name, description, price, images, tags.
-- **Clients (Bonus)**: Manage client information like name, email, credit card, address.
+- **Clients**: Manage client information like name, email, credit card, address.
-- **Sales Management (Bonus)**: View and update the status of customer orders.
+- **Sales Management**: View and update the status of customer orders.

 ### Authentication
 - Implementation of a custom Laravel authentication system.